The big guide to corporate event photography

 Flashes for event photography

 I hate flashes.
-I really do.
-And I do 90% of my shoots without using mine.
-Though for that 10% of events, you are really happy you have at least one with you.
+I do.
+And I try to do my shoots without using mine.
+Though you can’t (always) get around using them.

-In general, I like to stay away from flashes, as they can be obnoxious to the event’s guests and spoil candid shots of people.
+I generally like to avoid flashes, as they can be obnoxious to the event’s guests and spoil candid shots of people.

-Hate them or love them, investing in one can really help you get a shoot done.
-And since they are fairly affordable, you will earn them back quickly.
+Hate them or love them; investing in one can help you get a shoot done.
+And since they are relatively affordable, you will earn them back quickly.
 I adore my Godox V1.

 Batteries and memory cards

 Get a lot of them.
-Some seasons it might get really busy.
+In some seasons, it might get hectic.
 And you can’t speed up the time it takes for a battery to charge fully.
 So having plenty of spares helps you a lot.

 Usually, one battery is enough to get through a (half-)day of shooting.
-However, that really depends on how heavy you are spraying with your camera.
+However, that depends on how heavy you spray with your camera.
 It’s also different if you use two cameras at the same time.
 And what type of camera you use.

-Memory cards are something you should not cheap out on too.
+Memory cards are something you should not cheap out on, either.
 Both in quality and in quantity.
-Remember, your expensive camera is cool and all, but it needs a good card to save those awesome pictures.
+Remember, your expensive camera is cool, but you need a good card to save those awesome pictures.

 Get a system to organize your cards so you know which ones are empty and full at a glance.
-I keep them in a wallet by caruba, and depending on whether the logo is facing inwards or outwards, I know if it’s okay to use the card or not.
+I keep them in a wallet by caruba, and depending on whether the logo is facing inwards or outwards, I know if it’s okay to use the card.

 Settings for event photography